What does it mean to be "in status"?

 - Complete the change of level procedure when changing from one educational degree level to another (within 15 days of changing educational degree level)

-DHS considers you to be "out of status" if you do not fulfill the conditions of your F-1 visa.
+You are "out of status" if you do not fulfill the conditions of your F-1 visa.

 If you are out of status, you lose the following privileges and benefits: